 A shorter work week with no loss of pay is a crucial investment in human capital.
 Especially at a time when everyone's contribution, care and creativity are required to create a more sustainable society.

-"The environmental movement must support calls for a shorter week.
-It could make a real difference in the race to limit the worst effects of the climate change".
+“The environmental movement must support calls for a shorter week.
+It could make a real difference in the race to limit the worst effects of climate change".